lysialeao/react-testing-library-and-jest-/README.md

 To use this project, simply run the appropriate commands using the npm package manager.
 Below are some of the most important commands listed:

 - `npm run test`: Runs all application tests using Jest.
-- `npm run test:watch`: Runs tests in watch mode, allowing tests to be automatically re-executed whenever the code is changed.
-- `npm run test:coverage`: Runs tests and generates a code coverage report.
 - `npm run role-notes`: Open a new tab with a document full of notes and examples on how to use the ByRole query with accessible names.

 ## Features